kjacyno/todo-app/README.md

 # Todo App
 This is a Todo App built using React, JavaScript, and Vite.
 It allows you to add tasks to your to-do list, perform operations on each task, set the time spent on these operations, delete and edit tasks, and sort them using filters.
+* part of Coders Lab bootcamp workshop - includes notes and comments *
 ## Features
 Add tasks to your to-do list.
 Perform operations on each task.